arensm/code-snippet/atapiduino/README.md

 # atapiduino

-Atapiduino is a project to display the time on a 16MHz ATmega328P microcontroller.
+Atapiduino is a project to play music CD by old CD/DVD driver

 Based on: https://github.com/matt199394/ATAPIduino-oled